GDSCParulUniversity/.github/CONTRIBUTING.md

 # Hi there 👋
 We are overwhelmed to have you as a part of our community.
 Get started with contributing to this organization.
-You truly make the difference for us!  🎉
+You truly make a difference for us!  🎉

 ## Table of Contents
 - [Hi there 👋](#hi-there-)